TalRodin/Databases-Hackerank/README.md

 Let us take the example of a simple movie library.
 Each movie has a description, director, and serial number.
 Customers have a name, address, and membership number.
 Assume only one copy of each movie exists in the library.
 We are given the following relations and determinants.
 The keys for each relation are CAPITALIZED.

-Relations (The key is CAPITALIZED): customer(name,addr,MEMBERNO) movie(DESCRIPTION,director,serialno) borrow(memberno,DATE,SERIALNO)
+_Relations (The key is CAPITALIZED):_

-Determinants:
+customer(name,addr,MEMBERNO)
+movie(DESCRIPTION,director,serialno)
+borrow(memberno,DATE,SERIALNO)

+_Determinants:_
 description->director,serialno
 serialno->description
 serialno->director
 name,addr -> memberno
 memberno -> name,addr
 serialno,date -> memberno

-The above relation is in x**NF form where x may take the following values {1,2,3,3.5} corresponding to {1NF, 2NF, 3NF and BCNF} respectively.
+The above relation is in _xNF_ form where x may take the following values {1,2,3,3.5} corresponding to {1NF, 2NF, 3NF and BCNF} respectively.
-What is the maximum possible value of **x such that the above relation satisfies the *x*NF form?
+What is the maximum possible value of _x_ such that the above relation satisfies the _xNF_ form?
-Your answer should only be restricted to one of these numbers:1/2/3/3.5 Do not leave any leading or trailing spaces.
+Your answer should only be restricted to one of these numbers:1/2/3/3.5.
+Do not leave any leading or trailing spaces.

 Answer:
-2
+2NF

 ********************************************************************************************************